tobias-johansson/scalacheck-intro/presentation/presentation.md

 # Demo

 ???
-- Implement MyJsonTest
+- Implement `MyJsonTest`
   - Increase minSuccessful
-	- Discuss Shrinking
+	- Discuss **Shrinking**
-- Implement ListBufferTest
+- Implement `ListBufferTest`
-- Implement StorageServiceTest
+- Cut'n'paste StorageServiceTest

 ---

 ## Discussion

 ### Non-determinism (flaky tests)
+- Tests might fail long after changes are made
+--

 - A failure is a failure, and should be handled
 --

-- Failing inputs are logged -> create "example tests"
+- Failing inputs are logged
+  - Create normal tests when fixing
+--

+- Further study
+	- Possible to log/set the rng seed
+	  - Repeat a complete run deterministically
-- Possible to set the rng seed (don't know how; not well documented it seems)
+  	- (Don't know how; not well documented it seems)

 ---

 ## Discussion

-- How to know when to use it?
+### When to use?
+--

+- Trade-off
-  - Trade-off: A bit harder to define property tests instead of example tests
+  - A bit harder to define property tests
+	- Greater benefit
+--

+- Most projects combine *example tests* and *property tests* --

 - Find simple properties
-    - Probably easiest for library-like code
+- Start with library(-like) code
+--

-    - Can create constant/choice generators if too for hard to generate certain parts
+- Can create constant/choice generators

-	- Many projects have a combination of "example tests" and "property tests"
+---

+class: center, middle

+# Thank you!

+Questions?